Water Chemistry Water Chemistry — How Long After Adding Calcium Hardness Can You Swim?

 5. Verify complete dissolution by visually inspecting for any remaining granules on pool surfaces or floating in water.

-6. Test and balance other chemistry parameters before swimming, as calcium hardness adjustments can affect pH and total alkalinity.
+6. Test and balance other chemistry parameters before swimming (test pH and sanitizer especially).

 7. Wait minimum 2 hours with good circulation or 4 hours with marginal circulation before swimming.